Machine Perception: Unveiling the Senses of Intelligent Machines

 Advantages of Machine Perception

-Machine perception offers several advantages, contributing to the development of intelligent systems with enhanced interaction and understanding of the environment.
+Machine perception offers several advantages, contributing to the development of intelligent systems with enhanced interaction and environmental understanding.

 Enhanced Decision-Making